Radio Equipment Regulations 2017: Great Britain

 - Distributor – Any person in the GB supply chain, other than the manufacturer or the importer, who makes radio equipment products available on the GB market.

-- Enforcing Authority – In Great Britain, the enforcing authority for radio equipment, in relation to protection and management of the radio spectrum is the Office of Communications (OFCOM), and for other aspects including safety of radio equipment it is the local weights and measures authority (Trading Standards).
+- Enforcing Authority – In GB, the enforcing authority for radio equipment, in relation to protection and management of the radio spectrum is the Office of Communications (OFCOM), and for other aspects including safety of radio equipment it is the local weights and measures authority (Trading Standards).

 - Manufacturer – A person who manufactures radio equipment or has radio equipment designed or manufactured and markets that product under their name or trademark.

-- UKCA Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including radio equipment) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+- UKCA marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including radio equipment) being placed on the GB market.